kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0249 Preservation of air carrier records.md

 \(a\) Air carriers, as defined in 49 U.S.C.
 40102, that hold either certificates of public convenience and necessity or certificates for all-cargo air service.

-\(b\) Public charter operators, as defined in part 380 of this chapter.
+\(b\) Public charter operators, as defined in [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]].

-\(c\) Overseas military personnel charter operators, as defined in part 372 of this chapter.
+\(c\) Overseas military personnel charter operators, as defined in [[Volume 4/D Special regulations/0372 Overseas military personnel charters.md|part 372 of this chapter]].

 \[ER-1214, 46 FR 25415, May 6, 1981, as amended at 60 FR 66725, Dec.
 26, 1995\]